lxylxy123456/zhalisp/README.md

 ## TODO
 * Reduce use of #define
 * How to format float output? [https://stackoverflow.com/questions/18832856/](https://stackoverflow.com/questions/18832856/)
-* Memory leak problem: in front end some memory is still reachable

 ## References
 * The GNU Multiple Precision Arithmetic Library (GMP)